- Arts and Design»

 is a gorgeously illustrated photo survey of his career that spans four decades.
 Through the more than 500 stunning photos, you'll get to know all aspects of Dale Chihuly's work, from his smaller pieces to his enormous outdoor installations.
 There also are also personal photos, most of them never before published, of Chihuly, his team, his studio in Seattle, Washington and his amazing drawings that guide his team in constructing his complex glass sculptures and installations, accompanied by quotes by and about him.
 A must for any fan of his work.
 Chihuly: 365 Days

 A Glimpse Into the World of Master Glass Artist Josh Simpson's Planets

-As I've mentioned, I have been collecting Josh Simpson's planets for many years and currently own seven of his magnificent inhabited and possibly inhabited planets.
+As I've mentioned, I have been collecting Josh Simpson's planets for many years.
+The first photo in this article shows the seven of his magnificent inhabited and possibly inhabited planets I've collected over the years.
 I've had the great good fortune to have met this world renowned glass artist and to hear him talk about his own work as well as the work of his wife, astronaut Cady Coleman.
 He gave a lecture with slides at the wonderful Peabody Essex Museum in Massachusetts and my husband and I were in the front row.
 Seeing and hearing Josh take us through the long and intricate process of creating each of his glass planets was absolutely fascinating!
-Reading his gorgeous and informative book Josh Simpson: Glass Artist is the next best thing to being there in person.
+Reading his gorgeous and informative book is the next best thing to there in person.
+Josh Simpson: Glass Artist

 The stunning photographs that accompany the engaging and informative text make this beautiful enough to be a "coffee table book".
-I not only own this wonderful book but also have given it as a gift to several people who all have loved it.
+I not only own this wonderful book but also have given it as a gift to several people, all of whom have loved it.
 I recommend it enthusiastically.

 © 2012 Margaret Schindel